AVALANCHE (12-18-4) at RED WINGS (17-13-5)

 Avalanche: The Avalanche snapped a four-game winless streak with a nail-biting 1-0 overtime victory against the Nashville Predators on Saturday.
 Semyon Varlamov stopped 34 shots to earn his third shutout of the season and the 11th of his career.

 "For sure it's a big win, especially when things are not going great for the team and me especially," said Varlamov.
 "Lots of games, I'm giving up three or four goals.
 I felt good the whole game.
 When you have confidence, you play well.
 When you're not confident, you feel like you're not an NHL goalie."

 The game-winning goal was batted in by defenseman Tyson Barrie, who was called up from Lake Erie of the American Hockey League on March 25.
 He has scored two goals for the Avalanche this season.

 Defenseman Shane O’Brien was a healthy scratch on Saturday.

-Detroit: The Red Wings couldn’t bring home a win on Gordie Howe’s 85th birthday Sunday, as they suffered a 7-1 loss to the Western Conferences’ top team.
-Detroit was without its captain, Henrik Zetterberg, who opted not to play after skating in warmups due to a lower-body injury.
+Red Wings: Detroit couldn’t bring home a win on Gordie Howe’s 85th birthday Sunday, as it suffered a 7-1 loss to the Western Conferences’ top team.
+The Wings were without captain Henrik Zetterberg, who opted not to play after skating in warmups due to a lower-body injury.
 Johan Franzen, who suffered a lower-body injury on Thursday against the San Jose Sharks, did appear in Sunday’s game.

 The Blackhawks scored early and often, notching three goals in a 1:39 span in the first period – a deficit the Red Wings were unable to overcome.